 Galen Guengerich is Senior Minister of All Souls Unitarian Church, an historic congregation located on the Upper East Side of Manhattan in New York City.
-He is the tenth person to hold this position in the congregation’s 199-year history.
-He has served as a minister of All Souls for 25 years, the last eleven as Senior Minister.
-His last name is pronounced GING (rhymes with “sing”) — rich.
+He is the tenth person to hold this position in the congregation’s 200-year history.
+He has served as a minister of All Souls for 27 years, the last thirteen as Senior Minister.

 Galen was educated at Franklin and Marshall College (BA, 1982), Princeton Theological Seminary (MDiv, 1985) and the University of Chicago (PhD, 2004).
 His doctoral dissertation is titled Comprehensive Commitments and the Public World: Tillich, Rawls and Whitehead on the Nature of Justice.

 Galen is a member of the Council on Foreign Relations (CFR), where he focuses on how traditional religious beliefs and practices, both in the US and abroad, usually reinforce patriarchy to the detriment of women and democracy.
-In addition, he chairs the Multifaith Clergy Advisory Council at the 92nd Street Y in New York City, and he also chairs the “Humanities in a Conflict Zone” initiative at the Minerva Center for the Humanities at Tel Aviv University.
+In addition, he leads the “Humanities in a Conflict Zone” initiative at Tel Aviv University.

-Over the past several years, he has spent time in numerous areas of both Israel and the West Bank, as well as visiting Gaza in 2018.
+Galen has spent time in numerous areas of both Israel and the West Bank in recent years, as well as visiting Gaza in 2018.
 In 2017, he gave an address at the Van Leer Institute in Jerusalem titled “Reflections on Martin Luther, Individual Agency, and Collective Responsibility” for a conference on “Narratives of Progress: Critical Reflections on Alternative Paths to Modernity.”
 In 2013, he visited Afghanistan with a delegation of CFR members and fellows, meeting with top military, diplomatic, and civilian leaders in Kabul, as well as in Kandahar and Helmand Provinces.
 Also in 2013, he spoke in Belfast, Northern Ireland, a visit hosted by Christopher Hudson, MBE, who helped negotiate the Good Friday Agreement.
 In 2012, he was part of a 15-member delegation of senior clergy from New York City to visit Israel and the West Bank, the first such delegation to meet with a broad spectrum of religious and political leaders, including Shimon Peres, President of Israel, and Salem Fayyad, Prime Minister of the Palestinian Authority.

-Galen lives in Manhattan with his wife, Holly G. Atkinson, MD, who is Clinical Medical Professor and Medical Student Adviser at the CUNY School of Medicine and Assistant Medical Professor, Department of Medical Education, at the Icahn School of Medicine at Mount Sinai.
+Galen lives in Manhattan with his wife, Holly G. Atkinson, MD, who is Clinical Medical Professor at the CUNY School of Medicine.

 Articles and Colunms by Galen Guengerich